pytorch/torchchat/README.md

 ## Quick Start
 ### Initialize the Environment
-The following steps requires you have [Python 3.10](https://www.python.org/downloads/release/python-3100/) installed
+The following steps require that you have [Python 3.10](https://www.python.org/downloads/release/python-3100/) installed.

 ```
 # get the code